Taicanium/Ohana3DS-Transfigured/README.md

 Batch processing, in the form of multiple-file drag-drop support.
 Because of technical issues, this is currently actually "drag-enter" processing: The program batch-reads and exports files as soon as they are dragged into the window, not when the mouse button is released.

 Planned features include support for exporting animations other than skeletal movement, which are a bit difficult to encode in other formats.
+In addition, the very next feature on my list is support for Autodesk FBX files.

 Ohana3DS Rebirth is a reboot of the program Ohana3DS, reconstructed in Visual C# based on the original, which was written in Visual Basic.
 This program uses large amounts of code drawn from Ohana3DS Rebirth, originally written by GDKChan of the VG Resource.
 This program is not meant to be individual: Periodically, this program will undergo "version shifts," a term I have given to the process of updating the original code based on Rebirth to the latest version published by GDKChan, which in most cases will likely mandate rewriting large segments of my modifications.